Stable Multi-Drone GNSS Tracking System for Marine Robots: Results

 \subsection{Analysis of Results}

 Across all categories in Table~\ref{tab:five_by_three}, the system achieves sub-2m mean tracking error with bounded variability, indicating consistent performance under varied operating conditions.
 The effect of aerial coverage is clear in the linear trials: with three drones, the mean error is lowest at 0.94m (STD 0.74m), increasing to 1.04m (STD 0.85m) with two drones, and 1.11m (STD 0.85m) with a single drone.
-It is clear that the algorithm improves as more drones track the same marine robot, even though in the one-drone case, the marine robot is still accurately localized.
+We can see the algorithm improves as more drones track the same marine robot, even though in the one-drone case, the marine robot is still accurately localized.
 Motion complexity degrades accuracy in a predictable but controlled manner.
 Non-linear trajectories tracked by three drones yield a mean error of 1.52m (STD 1.44 m), and the hardest regime with repeated sharp U-turns reaches 1.73 m (STD 1.48 m).
 These settings stress the image-space association and increase the likelihood of short detection dropouts or transient ID switches.
 Nonetheless, the hybrid matching that blends image IOU with GNSS-space proximity, together with EKF filtering, limits drift; and our translation-only ICP pre-alignment removes systematic inter-receiver offsets so that residuals primarily reflect instantaneous estimation uncertainty rather than bias.